DJM Records

-DJM Records (also known as Dick James Music) was the British independent record label, set up in the late 1960s by British music publisher Dick James.
+DJM Records (also known as Dick James Music) was a British independent record label, set up in the late 1960s by British music publisher Dick James.
 It was distributed by Pye Records in the UK, and various other companies around the world, including the US.

 The first release on the label was by Dave Sealey and entitled "It Takes a Thief", which had been adapted from the theme music from the television series for which a lyric was written.
 Frank Neilson was A&R manager from 1976 to 1979, before he moved to Polydor Records.
 Andy Stinton was Promotions Manager for several years before moving to Canada in 1980 to start his own communications company.

 Elton John was prominent on DJM, except in the United States and Canada where his records were issued on the MCA Records label.
 In 1976, he began his own label, The Rocket Record Company.
 He brought a lawsuit against DJM in the 1980s over the rights to his earlier (pre-1976) work.